 Avios are slowly but surely becoming a dominant force as an airline points currency.
-The recent adoption of the Avios platform by Qatar Airways Privilege Club means there are now 4 airlines that share the currency.
-And now you can transfer Avios between all of them—Aer Lingus, British Airways, Iberia, and Qatar Airways—at a ratio of 1:1.
+The recent adoption of the Avios platform by Qatar Airways Privilege Club and more recently by Finnair Plus means there are now five airlines that share the currency.
+Now, you can transfer Avios between all of them — Aer Lingus, British Airways, Finnair, Iberia, and Qatar Airways — at a 1:1 ratio.

 Page Contents

-Transferring Avios between Iberia and British Airways is very straightforward.
-The best way to do so is through the British Airways Executive Club website.
-To move Avios in either direction, head over to the British Airways website and log into your Executive Club account.
-Click on the ‘Manage My Account' tab, then the ‘Combine my Avios' tab.
+Transferring Avios between British Airways and either Iberia or Aer Lingus is perhaps the easiest of them all.
+The best way to do so is through the British Airways Club website.
+To move Avios in either direction, log into your British Airways Club account and then click this link to get to the “Combine your Avios” page.

-Once you have selected your transfer amount and direction, click on the ‘Review my transfer' button.
-Just confirm the transfer, and then you are done.
+Once you have selected your transfer amount and direction, click the “Review my transfer” button.
+Confirm that this is the transfer you'd like to make, and then you're all set!

 Transfer Avios Between British Airways and Qatar